On the unramified Iwasawa module of a $\mathbb{Z}_p$-extension generated by division points of a CM elliptic curve: Examples for the questions (Q1) and (Q2)

 In Sections 4.2 and 4.3 of \cite{F-K}, the examples such that $X (F_\infty)^\chi$ is finite are also given.
 We shall introduce some of them.

 \begin{example}[see Fukuda-Komatsu \cite{F-K}] Let $E$ be an elliptic curve defined by the Weierstrass equation

 Then $K$, $p$, $E$ satisfy (C1), (C2), (C3).
 It is stated in \cite[Section 4.2]{F-K} that $|A(F_0)| =5$ and $X (F_\infty)^\chi$ is finite.
-Note that it is not explicitly stated that $|A(F_0)^\chi| =5$ in \cite{F-K} (however, it seems that they had obtained this fact).
-The author also confirmed that $|A(F_0)^\chi| =5$ to make sure (see the below Remark \ref{method_computation}).
-Hence we see that $X (F_\infty)^\chi$ is non-trivial and finite. \end{example}
+Note that it is not explicitly stated that $|A(F_0)^\chi| =5$ in \cite{F-K}.
+(Although it seems that they had obtained this fact, the author also confirmed this fact.)
+Hence we see that $X (F_\infty)^\chi$ is non-trivial and finite.
+Similarly, it is also stated in \cite[Section 4.2]{F-K} that